Home /Blog /

 3. Let Product Usage Decide When You Reach Out

-• Build outreach around specific usage patterns: inactivity, partial feature adoption, sudden drop-off.
+• Build outreach around specific usage patterns: inactivity, partial feature adoption, and sudden drop-off.

 • Skip outreach entirely for customers already engaging well.
 More messages isn't the goal.

-4. Start Renewal Conversations Before the Contract End Date, Not At It
+4. Start Renewal Conversations Before the Contract End Date

 Waiting until 30 days before renewal to start that conversation means you're negotiating from a position where the customer has already decided, one way or another.